MicrosoftDocs/azure-docs/articles/migrate/tutorial-discover-vmware.md

    :::image type="content" source="./media/tutorial-discover-vmware/discovery-assessment-tile.png" alt-text="Screenshot that shows how to refresh data in discovery and assessment tile.":::

-Details such as OS license support status, inventory, database instances, etc are displayed.
+Details such as OS license support status, inventory, database instances, etc. are displayed.

 #### View support status